Tank1334/Onboarding-Newbies/chapter_01/day_03.md

 - Be aware of the importance of time management.
 Plan your time and tasks, and try to stick to your plan.
 If you are not able to finish the tasks in the time you have planned, you should discuss it with your mentor, maybe you learn more then you should.

-## Chapter 1: Introduction to Big Data and Hadoop
+## 1 .Introduction to Big Data and Hadoop
 - [Apache Hadoop](https://hadoop.apache.org/)

 Apache Hadoop is a powerful framework for distributed storage and processing of large datasets, commonly associated with big data analytics and processing tasks.
 In this chapter, we introduce some of the fundamental concepts of Big Data and Hadoop.